crhwebdev-courses/react-videos/README.md

 ## Project Setup - YOUTUBE API

 This project requires a file that contains an api key for youtube data api.
-The file should be stored in `src/api/youtube'js`.
+The file should be stored in `src/api/keys.js`.
 Use the following exmaple for the file:

 ```
-const KEY = 'YOUR-API-KEY-HERE'
+export default {
+  youtubeKey: 'YOUR YOUTUBE API KEY'
+};
 ```

 ## Available Scripts